rocket-pool/RPIPs/RPIPs/RPIP-28.md

 ## Specification

-- There SHALL be a function that allows an atomic RPL stake and minipool ETH deposit
+- A function SHALL be added that allows an atomic RPL stake and minipool ETH deposit
 - This function SHALL succeed if the staked RPL meets the amount that would be needed for this minipool on a fresh node
-  - Note that this means the minipool MAY be created even if the overall node's RPL stake is below the minimum needed (eg, for RPL rewards)

 ## Reference Implementation